iqb-berlin/iqb-components/README.md

 #### Prerequisites:
 The BugReport-Component relies on some globally provided data:

-You shoudl store this data in your `environment.ts` and provide in `main.ts`:
+You should store this data in your `environment.ts` and provide in `main.ts`:
 ```
   {
     provide: "APP_VERSION",